AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-expand-image.md

 ## Next Steps

-Firefly's generative expand API is a powerful tool to help designers create new variations of their existing media at a large scale, and with the options available via the API, they have fine-grained control over the result.
-Check the [API reference](https://bitter-tiger-28.redoc.ly/) for a full list of Firefly APIs.
+Firefly's [Expand Image API](../api/generative_expand/) is a powerful tool to help designers create new variations of their existing media at a large scale, and to be able to have fine-grained control over the result with the options available.
+Check out the [API Reference](../api/generative_expand/) for more details.